-They were rogues, adventurers, idealists, romantics, shrinking violets, ego maniacs and all the other wonders and failures of human nature besides.
-The men and women of established Irish Literature were once living, breathing people – ‘The Book of Irish Writers' releases them from their dust jackets and brings them to life!
+They were rogues, adventurers, idealists, romantics, shrinking violets, ego maniacs ... and all the other wonders and failures of human nature besides.
+The men and women of established Irish Literature were once living, breathing people and the new BBC Radio Ulster series 'The Book of Irish Writers' releases them from their dust jackets and brings them to life!

 In this chronological series of easily digestible short programmes - which starts on BBC Radio Ulster on Monday, April 6 at 6.55pm - we learn that:

 Samuel Beckett was a member of the French Resistance during WW2

 Echoes of early Irish myths re-appear in the Legends of King Arthur and the Knights of the Round Table